ericgj/ing/README.md

 `ing list -n ing:commands`.
 And you can get help on a command with `ing help ...`.

+**NEW**: Ing now provides bash auto-completion (hooray!).
+Copy [the script](ing/blob/master/completions/ing.bash) to your OS' bash-completions directory, or source it manually, and tab away.

 ### Generator tasks

 The most significant built-in Ing command is `generate` or `g`, which